pbc86/pbc86.github.io/_posts/2025-04-07-kevin-workman.md

   - tutorial
 ---

-evin has a bunch of tutorials on his [website](https://happycoding.io/).
+Kevin has a bunch of tutorials on his [website](https://happycoding.io/).
 For Jekyll tutorial, go to Tutorials tab, under HTML, you can find his [Jekyll Tutorial](https://happycoding.io/tutorials/html/jekyll).

 Remember to add a **dot** (`.`) just before the / to indicate parent folder instead of root.
 For instance: